Bluestone High School

 Bluestone High School was a public high school in Skipwith, Virginia, in Mecklenburg County.
-It was part of the Mecklenburg County Public Schools and, according to the plaque in the school lobby, officially opened on September 12, 1955.
-It closed in 2022.
-Athletic teams competed in the Virginia High School League's A James River District in Region B.
+It was part of the Mecklenburg County Public Schools and officially opened on September 12, 1955.
+It closed in 2022, consolidating with former rivals Park View High School to form the new Mecklenburg County High School.
+The athletic teams competed in the Virginia High School League's A James River District in Region B.